OUR STORY

 MILKING TOUR (March thru October only)

-Join us for the most important time of the day on a dairy!
+Join us for the most fundamental task on a dairy!
 Guests will learn the details associated with proper, clean and healthy milking that is essential to producing quality milk (which leads to exceptional cheese).
-A basic tour of the facility and cheese tasting is included plus full cheese tasting.
-2 hours
+Also includes a Farmstead tour plus full cheese tasting.
+1.5 hours

 PROFESSIONAL TOUR